Mn Services Vermogensbeheer B.V. Purchases 2,100 Shares of Humana Inc. (NYSE:HUM)

 Mn Services Vermogensbeheer B.V. grew its position in Humana Inc. (NYSE:HUM) by 1.8% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 116,112 shares of the insurance provider’s stock after acquiring an additional 2,100 shares during the period.
 Mn Services Vermogensbeheer B.V. owned 0.09% of Humana worth $47,637,000 at the end of the most recent reporting period.

 Several other large investors have also recently bought and sold shares of the company.
 Personal CFO Solutions LLC bought a new position in shares of Humana in the fourth quarter valued at approximately $520,000.
 Stanley Laman Group Ltd. increased its holdings in shares of Humana by 6.9% in the fourth quarter.
 Stanley Laman Group Ltd. now owns 16,918 shares of the insurance provider’s stock valued at $6,941,000 after purchasing an additional 1,093 shares in the last quarter.
 CI Investments Inc. increased its holdings in shares of Humana by 0.6% in the fourth quarter.
 CI Investments Inc. now owns 441,987 shares of the insurance provider’s stock valued at $181,334,000 after purchasing an additional 2,706 shares in the last quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. grew its holdings in Humana by 5.9% during the 4th quarter.
+Ltd. increased its holdings in shares of Humana by 5.9% in the fourth quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 38,270 shares of the insurance provider’s stock worth $15,701,000 after acquiring an additional 2,130 shares during the period.
-Finally, ProShare Advisors LLC grew its holdings in Humana by 7.7% during the 4th quarter.
-ProShare Advisors LLC now owns 22,142 shares of the insurance provider’s stock worth $9,084,000 after acquiring an additional 1,578 shares during the period.
+Ltd. now owns 38,270 shares of the insurance provider’s stock valued at $15,701,000 after purchasing an additional 2,130 shares in the last quarter.
+Finally, ProShare Advisors LLC increased its holdings in shares of Humana by 7.7% in the fourth quarter.
+ProShare Advisors LLC now owns 22,142 shares of the insurance provider’s stock valued at $9,084,000 after purchasing an additional 1,578 shares in the last quarter.
 Institutional investors own 91.90% of the company’s stock.

-A number of analysts have commented on the stock.
+A number of brokerages recently weighed in on HUM.
+Oppenheimer raised their price target on shares of Humana from $440.00 to $460.00 and gave the company an “outperform” rating in a report on Wednesday, November 4th.
 Stephens lifted their target price on shares of Humana from $450.00 to $490.00 and gave the stock an “overweight” rating in a report on Wednesday, November 4th.
 They noted that the move was a valuation call.
-Credit Suisse Group lifted their price target on shares of Humana from $423.00 to $465.00 and gave the stock an “outperform” rating in a research report on Wednesday, November 4th.
-Royal Bank of Canada raised shares of Humana from a “sector perform” rating to an “outperform” rating and lifted their price target for the stock from $429.00 to $479.00 in a research report on Monday, January 4th.
-Oppenheimer lifted their price target on shares of Humana from $440.00 to $460.00 and gave the stock an “outperform” rating in a research report on Wednesday, November 4th.
-Finally, Smith Barney Citigroup lifted their price target on shares of Humana from $469.00 to $496.00 in a research report on Wednesday, November 4th.
-Five research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-The stock has an average rating of “Buy” and a consensus target price of $458.95.
+Credit Suisse Group lifted their target price on shares of Humana from $423.00 to $465.00 and gave the stock an “outperform” rating in a report on Wednesday, November 4th.
+Smith Barney Citigroup lifted their target price on shares of Humana from $469.00 to $496.00 in a report on Wednesday, November 4th.
+Finally, SVB Leerink lowered their target price on shares of Humana from $505.00 to $500.00 and set an “outperform” rating for the company in a report on Monday, November 30th.
+Five research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
+The company currently has an average rating of “Buy” and a consensus target price of $458.95.

-Humana (NYSE:HUM) last issued its quarterly earnings results on Wednesday, February 3rd.
-The insurance provider reported ($2.30) EPS for the quarter, topping the consensus estimate of ($2.35) by $0.05.
+Humana (NYSE:HUM) last posted its quarterly earnings data on Wednesday, February 3rd.
+The insurance provider reported ($2.30) EPS for the quarter, beating the consensus estimate of ($2.35) by $0.05.
+The business had revenue of $19.06 billion for the quarter, compared to analysts’ expectations of $18.76 billion.
 Humana had a net margin of 5.58% and a return on equity of 22.74%.
-The firm had revenue of $19.06 billion for the quarter, compared to analysts’ expectations of $18.76 billion.
+The firm’s revenue was up 17.0% compared to the same quarter last year.
 During the same period in the previous year, the firm posted $2.28 EPS.
-The company’s revenue for the quarter was up 17.0% on a year-over-year basis.
-On average, analysts anticipate that Humana Inc. will post 18.66 earnings per share for the current fiscal year.
+On average, equities research analysts predict that Humana Inc. will post 18.66 EPS for the current fiscal year.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, April 30th.
 Shareholders of record on Wednesday, March 31st will be given a dividend of $0.70 per share.
 The ex-dividend date is Tuesday, March 30th.
 This is a boost from Humana’s previous quarterly dividend of $0.63.
 This represents a $2.80 annualized dividend and a yield of 0.73%.
 Humana’s payout ratio is 13.99%.